HemantMali8233/HemantMali8233/README.md

 ### 🚀 About Me

-- 🔭 Currently building **E-Rakshak** — an Android security app for e-vehicle owners, using BLE with HMAC-SHA256 command signing and challenge-response authentication
 - 💻 Experienced across the **MERN stack** — MongoDB, Express.js, React.js, Node.js
 - 📱 Also build Android apps with **Java & Firebase**
 - 🌱 Continuously exploring REST APIs, authentication systems, and deployment workflows